-It is mandatory for every promoter and builder to get their projects registered under RERA of their respective state.
+Every promoter and builder must get their projects registered under the RERA of their respective state.
 Consumers must also ensure to purchase only RERA registered properties because of significant reasons.

-• Promoters shall pay penalty for non-registration along with imprisonment in extreme cases.
+- Promoters shall pay the penalty for non-registration along with imprisonment in extreme cases.